Spectrum FAQ

 Can I volunteer for Spectrum?

-We have a team of volunteers across Spectrum covering areas from our events to back-office activities, that all enable Spectrum to do the work that it does.
+We have a team of volunteers across Spectrum covering areas from our events to back-office activities, which all enable Spectrum to do the work that it does.

-All of our volunteers have Enhanced DBS checks and also complete training in Safeguarding, Equality and Diversity, and GDPR, to name but a few.
+All of our volunteers have Enhanced DBS checks and also complete training in Safeguarding, Equality and Diversity, Prevent Duty, Food Hygiene and GDPR, to name but a few.
 We also implement First Aid training via St John Ambulance.

 Any available volunteering vacancies are listed on our volunteering page and may change throughout the year.